top of page

 Mayor Thomas Menino appointed her as a Trustee to the Boston Charitable Trust and as a member of the Appeals Review Board for the citywide Problem Properties Task Force.
 Ms. Flaherty serves on the Community Advisory Board of Boston Children’s Hospital.
 She was named a 2012 Unsung Heroine of Massachusetts and in 2010 received a Boston Neighborhood Fellows Award.
 Mayor Martin Walsh named her one of thirty-one EXTRAordinary Women of Boston.
 Ms. Flaherty holds a Bachelor of Arts in Sociology and American Politics from Wheaton College and MA Teacher Certification from Emmanuel College.
 She received an Honorary Doctorate of Humane Letters from Wheaton College in May 2013.

-Mr. Sanchez has been Senior Housing Project Manager for the Mission Hill Neighborhood Housing Services, Inc. since February 2015.
-Since his hire, Ricardo has supported the Executive Director’s work to develop the Roxbury Crossing Senior Building/Maria Sanchez House, a 40 unit 100% affordable rental project for extremely low-income seniors, before assuming primary responsibility for the implementation of the development activities at Parcel 25 in Roxbury Crossing using HOME and other public and private resources.
+Mr. Sanchez had been Senior Housing Project Manager for the Mission Hill Neighborhood Housing Services, Inc. since February 2015, and became Director of Real Estate in 2023.
+Since his hire, Ricardo has supported the Executive Director’s work to develop the Roxbury Crossing Senior Building/Maria Sanchez House, a 40-unit 100% affordable rental project for extremely low-income seniors, before assuming primary responsibility for the implementation of the development activities at Parcel 25 in Roxbury Crossing using HOME and other public and private resources.
 Currently, he is project managing the construction of 46 units of LIHTC affordable rental housing for families at P25 Phase 2.

 Mr. Sanchez holds a Bachelor of Science degree in Environmental Design from the University of Massachusetts, Amherst and a joint Master’s Degree in City Planning and Real Estate Development from the Massachusetts Institute of Technology in Cambridge.